Can I study at home?

 What are the costs of the GED test?

+FREE GED testing is available for Kentucky Residents.
 The GED test is now administered in four sections: Math, Social Studies, Science, and Reading/Language Arts.
-Each section costs $30 and must be completed at an official GED Testing Center
+Each section costs $36 and must be completed at an official GED Testing Center

 Do I have to pass all four of the GED test sections at once?